CM PML-6 / N45

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Magnets made of neodymium are particularly fragile, resulting in shattering.
+Neodymium magnets are especially fragile, resulting in shattering.

-Neodymium magnets are characterized by considerable fragility.
+Neodymium magnets are characterized by significant fragility.
 Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
-Protecting your eyes is crucial in such a situation.
+At the moment of collision between the magnets, small metal fragments can be dispersed in different directions.

-Avoid bringing neodymium magnets close to a phone or GPS.
+Never bring neodymium magnets close to a phone and GPS.

-Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.

 Neodymium magnets can demagnetize at high temperatures.